Last Updated on May 29, 2022 by CHANDRAMANI

-A brand new fridge noise can be normal operating noises such as gurgling, vibrating, pulsating sound, or defrosting sounds such as hissing, dripping, and cracking sound.
-The ice makes also makes noises such as cracking, hammering, snapping, and clicking noises which are normal.
+A brand new fridge noise can be normal operating noises such as gurgling, vibrating, pulsating sound, or defrosting sounds such as hissing, dripping, and cracking sounds.
+The ice makes also makes noises such as cracking, hammering, snapping and clicking noises which are normal.

 Possible reasons for Brand New Fridge Making Noise

 1. Normal Operating noise made by a fridge